syncfusion-content/fileformat-docs/File-Formats/PDF/How-to-use-the-HTML-converter-in-Visual-Studio-for-Mac.md

 ---
 # How to use the HTML converter in Visual Studio for Mac.

-In your ASP.NET Core application, add the following assemblies to use Essential PDF:
+In your ASP.NET Core application, add the following assemblies to use Essential HTML Converter:

 * Syncfusion.Compression.Portable.dll
 * Syncfusion.Pdf.Portable.dll